OverviewBlog

 Internal Process Development

-Accounting Integration: Procedures for recording factoring advances, fees, and collections in accounting systems to maintain accurate financial records.
+• Integrate factoring advances, fees, and collections into accounting systems

 Customer Communication Strategy